-Environmental Aspect Specific Training kaitiaki monitoring during the works.
+Environmental Aspect Specific Training • Project Accidental Discovery Protocol, which outlines the protocols to be implemented should archaeological or cultural remains be discovered during works.
+Requirements for archaeological and/or kaitiaki monitoring during the works.
 Erosion and Sediment Control / Construction Water Management Relevant TRC and Transport Agency erosion and sediment control guidelines.
-Design details for the erosion and sediment control and construction water management measures and associated methodologies during construction.
-The performance standard as defined in the CWMP to be achieved by all erosion and sediment controls on site.
+Design details for the erosion and sediment control and construction water management measures and associated methodologies during construction.The performance standard as defined in the CWMP to be achieved by all erosion and sediment controls on site.
 The sensitivity of the receiving environment to sediment discharges.
 Understanding the construction water risk for specific activities and/or locations.
-SCWMP requirements.
-Streamworks Briefing on the values of waterbodies within and downstream of the Project Area and the sensitivity of the receiving environment to sediment discharges.
-The objectives of the stream design including fish passage requirements. • Briefing on the Project Fish Rescue and Relocation Protocol, which contains the methodology to minimise direct effects of construction on fish, kōura and kākahi (freshwater mussels) prior to draining, diverting or excavating streams.
+SCWMP requirements Streamworks Briefing on the values of waterbodies within and downstream of the Project Area and the sensitivity of the receiving environment to sediment discharges.
+The objectives of the stream design including fish passage requirements.
+Briefing on the Project Fish Rescue and Relocation Protocol, which contains the methodology to minimise direct effects of construction on fish, koura and kakahi (freshwater mussels) prior to draining, diverting or excavating streams.
 Construction method requirements for stream works (stream diversions, culverting or other in-stream work), including the set-up of fish passage barriers for isolating sites prior to in stream works (for those involved in this work).
-Vegetation Clearance A briefing on the values of any significant areas of vegetation that are to be retained.
-Briefing of the Project Vegetation Clearance Protocol: the methods that shall be used to protect vegetation remaining during construction; the removal and relocation of forest resources; and the methodology for mulching and stockpiling wood and topsoil.
-Construction Dust Management Information about the activities and stages of construction that may cause dust impacts within the construction area.
-Dust management procedures as per the CDMP.
+Vegetation Clearance • A briefing on the values of any significant areas of vegetation that are to be retained.
+Briefing of the Project Vegetation Clearance Protocol: the methods that shall be used to protect vegetation remaining during construction; $\circ$ the removal and relocation of forest resources; and • the methodology for mulching and stockpiling wood and topsoil.
+Construction Dust Management Information about the activities and stages of construction that may cause dust impacts within the construction area. • Dust management procedures as per the CDMP.
 Dust monitoring.
 Additional training will be provided to water cart drivers and site supervisors, in assessing whether sufficient water has been applied for effective dust suppression.

-Construction noise management Project construction noise limits.
-Activities with the potential to generate high levels of noise and/or
+Environmental Aspect Specific Training Construction noise management Project construction noise limits.
+Activities with the potential to generate high levels of noise and/or vibration.

-Environmental Aspect Specific Training

-vibration.

 The sensitivity of receivers.
 Noise mitigation and management procedures.